 Mount Rushmore in beautiful South Dakota is truly an American symbol.
 Visiting iconic Mount Rushmore National Memorial is historical, fun, family-friendly and a place to make a lot of great memories.

 There is no mistaking the faces of Presidents George Washington, Thomas Jefferson, Teddy Roosevelt and Abraham Lincoln.
 More than 3 million people visit this landmark and it’s easy to see why it’s become almost a rite of passage for so many people.

 Are you and your family ready to visit Mount Rushmore?
 Read on to get all the tips you need before you go!

 From October to March, Mount Rushmore closes at 9:00pm

 There is no fee to visit Mount Rushmore, but there is a fee of $10 to park.
 However, the parking fee is valid for an entire year from purchase so you can visit Mount Rushmore several times during your visit.

 The visitor’s center and Lincoln Borglum visitor’s center typically closes at 5:00pm

-NOTE: As of this writing, construction has closed the Grand View Terrace and Avenue of Flags.
-HOWEVER, these areas are scheduled to re-open by Summer 2020.
+NOTE: Currently masks are required at Mount Rushmore and there is construction that is scheduled to continue through the first half of 2021.
 We highly recommend calling the visitor’s center to get an update before traveling to Mount Rushmore at (605) 574-2523

 History of Mount Rushmore